ietf-wg-asdf/SDF/sdf.md

   "enum": ["foo", "bar", "baz"]
   ~~~

-  in earlier drafts of SDF, is often best represented as:
+  in earlier drafts of this specification, is often best represented as:

   ~~~ json
   "sdfChoice": {